volontariato internazionale, antirazzismo, pace, diritti

 Information about the Meeting Point will be mentioned in the Info Sheet, which will be sent at least a month in advance

-Where:RUCHI Bandh village
+Where:RUCHI campus in Bandh village

 Number of volunteers:10